Back to Maintenance & Care

 This winter season makes sure to take your time and protect your floor from the winter debris, soil, excess moisture and temperature and humidity changes.
 Here are some professional recommendations and advice you can try for yourself:

 Winter Debris – Simply imagine all the fluffy white snow falling down the sky and turning the town into a real winter wonderland.
 Or a rainy day spent at home with the relaxing sound of raindrops tapping on your window.
-On the other hand, imagine how to fluffy white snow will soon turn into a nasty mixture of melted ice, soil and debris, covering all roads and pats.
+On the other hand, imagine how to fluffy white snow will soon turn into a nasty mixture of melted ice, soil and debris, covering all roads and paths.

-Or the salt and ice melting products that cover all the slippery and ice paths and roads and how all these will quickly transfer to your shoes and then at home, right on your clean hardwood flooring.
+Or the salt and ice melting products that cover all the slippery and icy paths and roads and how all these will quickly transfer to your shoes and then at home, right on your clean hardwood flooring.
 Well, the second part is this dream is simply not enjoyable and difficult to handle, so if you want to prevent all this happening (well, not stopping the snow and rain falling down the sky, this is pretty much impossible), make sure to follow some precautions and maintenance.

 One of the most common products used for the roads and melting the ice is sodium chloride (also known as rock salt), which is a highly abrasive product and pretty much damaging for the protective finish layer.
 Sodium chloride is easy to enter the house, sticking on the soles of your shoes and transfer to your wooden floor.
-To prevent that, we highly recommend you taking a no-shoes-inside-the-house strategy and stick to it the whole year, or at least in the winter time.
+To prevent that, we highly recommend you taking a no-shoes-inside-the-house strategy and stick to it the whole year, or at least in the wintertime.
 Plus, you will finally stop stressing over all the dust, dirt, debris, soil and what not entering the house and damaging your wooden floor.
-Finally, you will need less cleaning, and this is definitely a good bonus!
-Dirt and grit get tracked all year round, however, the amount of dirt in wintertime is significantly higher.
+Finally, you will need less cleaning, and this is a good bonus!
+Dirt and grit get tracked all year round, however, the amount of dirt in the wintertime is significantly higher.

 Well, if the no-shoes policy is not your cup of tea, there are other ways to prevent dirt and debris entering your house, or at least limit the amount of dirt as much as possible.
 This can be easily achieved if you make sure to place rugs and mats strategically around the house, but mostly on both sides of your front door, where mats will catch a great deal of the dirt.
-Choose a coarse mat for inside the house, where the coarse material will catch the majority of the large chunks of debris and prevent them entering your house and getting on your floors.
+Choose a coarse mat for inside the house, where the coarse material will catch the majority of the large chunks of debris and prevent them from entering your house and getting on your floors.

-Excess Moisture – It is popular that moisture and wood are definitely not best friends.
-In fact, excessive moisture can be dangerous for wooden floors, causing a lot of stressing and many issues.
+Excess Moisture – It is popular that moisture and wood are not best friends.
+Excessive moisture can be dangerous for wooden floors, causing a lot of stressing and many issues.
 Left unattended and untreated, excessive moisture can cause cupping and crowning of the wood, which can also lead to broken or lifted planks.
 The finish of your floor can also be damaged by moisture and its protective power will be weakened for sure.
 If you have pets, also make sure that they are trained to not enter the house before their paws are wiped from the outside moisture and dirt.
 Furthermore, make sure to add some extra sessions with the mop whenever needed and wipe off the moisture and dirt from your wooden floor as soon as you notice it.

 Humidity Changes – It is not a secret that real wood floors are prone to some damages and issues caused by higher levels of humidity and regular and high-temperature changes.
 Just like moisture, humidity could have a very damaging effect on your wooden floor, making it struggle with imperfections and experience wear-and-tear in a shorter period.
 Humidity can lead to gaps and separations of your wooden floor and an overall lack of stability, sturdiness and durability.
 When winter comes and humidity becomes an issue, keep in account that wooden, as a natural product, respond to the changes in its environment, which means that expanding and shrinking of the boards is a natural process that will probably happen.
-However, expanding and shrinking of the wooden boards, is a natural process, means that there is not a lot you can do, but also do not necessarily mean that a great damage is ahead.
+However, expanding and shrinking of the wooden boards, is a natural process, means that there is not a lot you can do, but also do not necessarily mean that great damage is ahead.
 Even if slight gaps start appearing between the boards, this does not mean that you are in emergency need of repairs and refurbishment, so don’t rush to the phone to call your local wood flooring contractor.